random689/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for NewAddressBook.

-(Comment: msising 3rd student entry could be a potential nitpick)

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how NewAddressBook already contains some sample data.<br>
 ![Ui](images/Ui.png)